+Injuries that occur to workers on ships by other seagoing vessels are covered under maritime law, also known as admiralty law.
+Maritime law differs from traditional land-based liability laws because legal violations are often handled in federal court.
 The Merchant Marine Act of 1920, also known as the Jones Act, is a federal statute that protects our sailors who traverse the dangerous waters of the Mississippi River, Gulf of Mexico, and other large bodies of water.
-If you are familiar with this, you are most likely looking for Jackson Mississippi Jones Act Attorneys.

 Jones Act cases have three requirements: